Japan cult leader behind gas attack, followers are executed

 Asahara and five of the six executed were implicated in the subway attack.
 The cult also carried out other crimes that together with the subway attack killed 27 people in total.
 Six other followers remain on death row.

-The others hanged Friday included two scientists who led the production of the sarin gas and a man who was one of those who carried out the actual attack on the subway.
+The others hanged Friday included two scientists who led the production of the sarin gas and one of the men who carried out the actual attack on the subway.

+Japan's justice minister, who approved the hangings Tuesday, said she doesn't take executions lightly but felt they were justified in this case because of the unprecedentedly seriousness of the crimes.

+"The fear, pain and sorrow of the victims, survivors and their families — because of the heinous cult crimes — must have been so severe, and that is beyond my imagination," Justice Minister Yoko Kamikawa told a news conference.

+She said the crime affected not only Japan but also sowed fear abroad.

-Founded in 1984, the cult attracted many young people, even graduates of top universities, whom Asahara hand-picked as close aides.
+Asahara, whose original name was Chizuo Matsumoto, founded Aum Shinrikyo, or Supreme Truth, in 1984.
+The cult attracted many young people, including graduates of top universities.
+Asahara hand-picked some as close aides.

-The cult amassed an arsenal of chemical, biological and conventional weapons to carry out Asahara's escalating criminal orders in anticipation of an apocalyptic showdown with the government.
+The group amassed an arsenal of chemical, biological and conventional weapons to carry out Asahara's escalating criminal orders in anticipation of an apocalyptic showdown with the government.

+During his eight-year trial, Asahara talked incoherently, occasionally babbling in broken English, and never acknowledged his responsibility or offered meaningful explanations.

+He was on death row for about 14 years.
+His family has said he was a broken man, constantly wetting and soiling the floor of his prison cell and not communicating with his family or lawyers.

 The cult claimed 10,000 members in Japan and 30,000 in Russia.
 It has disbanded, though nearly 2,000 people follow its rituals in three splinter groups, monitored by authorities.